-- If you have fat content and are trying to manage weight, avoid taking the fruit in excess.
-The high calories, though from good fats, can add up to the count.
+- If you are trying to manage weight, avoid consuming the fruit in excess.
+The high calories, though from good fats, can add up.

-It is better to check with your health practitioner in the above cases.
+It is good to check with your health practitioner in the above cases.

 Also, avocado is more beneficial at certain times than others during pregnancy.